Cl4sm/CSE576_Project/submissions/phase2-dataset/submit-this-README.md

                done
     ```

 7. Perform final filtering using the Allstar dataset.
-   NOTE: allstar.py must be in the same directory as allstar-filter-nobins.py
-         the mapping file runnable-c-only-packages-names.txt must be in the same directory
-         as runnable-c-only-packages
+This uses a package name to package version mapping derived by
+   parsing the debian packaging metadata(using the files `runnable-c-only-packages-names.txt` and
+   `runnable-unknown-language-packages-names.txt`).

     ```bash
     $ workon cse576  # Activate virtual environment if not active (cse576) $ python3 allstar-filter-nobins.py debtags-classification/runnable-c-only-packages